SajalBoris/Air-Qualilty-Prediction/README.md

 # Air-Qualilty-Prediction

-Air quality Prediction using multivariate  Linear Regression .
+Air quality Prediction by  multivariate  Linear Regression.
+Gradient descent was used to minimise the theta parameter.
+Least square method used as loss function.